 ClinicalTrials.gov Number: NCT02024009

 SCALOP-2 Trial Office

 Stage 1: Rolling six dose finding safety run-in that will determine the Maximum Tolerated Dose (MTD) of nelfinavir in combination with capecitabine and 50.4Gy in 28 fractions of RT and to establish the dose to take forward to Stage 2.

-Stage 2: Open label, randomised clinical trial with 2 x 2 factorial + chemotherapy-only arm + observation cohort.
-This will commence following successful completion of Stage 1 (safety run-in).
-The final dose of nelfinavir used in the randomised phase will be determined in the safety run‐in.
+Stage 2: Open label, randomised clinical trial with 2 x 2 factorial + observation cohort.
+This commenced following successful completion of Stage 1 (safety run-in).
+The final dose of nelfinavir used in the randomised phase was determined in the safety run‐in.